Alaaeldinn/JetControl/README.md

 # JetControl

-JetControl is a project that enables the control of four motors using Serial communication.
+JetControl is a simple demo that enables the control of four motors using Serial communication.

 ## Overview